Sxzo/WikipediaAnalysis/documents/contract.md

 2. **Assistance**

 Our line of communication is through an iMessage group chat that we’ve created.
-Our expected response time is within 6h (at an upper bound), assuming the message was sent at a reasonable hour of day.
+Our expected response time is within 6h (at an upper bound), assuming the message was sent at a reasonable hour of day (9AM-12AM).

 3. **Respect**